De Blob: Development

-de Blob was originally developed as a downloadable game for Microsoft Windows by eight students of Game Design & Development at the Utrecht School of the Arts and one student studying Game and Media Technology at Utrecht University, in the Netherlands.
+de Blob was originally developed as a downloadable game for Windows by eight students of Game Design & Development at the Utrecht School of the Arts and one student studying Game and Media Technology at Utrecht University, in the Netherlands.
 At the time of conception, sections of Utrecht were being rebuilt and the principal task in creating the game was to convey how the railroad station area of Utrecht would look in 10 years.
 It was primarily intended for short-duration play, keeping people entertained for at least a few minutes at a booth while learning about the city's plans for the station.
 The city of Utrecht adopted Blob, de Blob's protagonist, as its mascot.

 Two versions of the game were released as freeware in late June 2006 through the Utrecht School of the Arts website.
 There was a Dutch version, called "De Blob", and an English version, called "The Blob" ("de" is the Dutch cognate of "the").
 It was created using the OGRE graphics engine, the FMOD audio engine, and the Open Dynamics Engine for physics and collision detection.
 The developers also stated that they had used 3D Studio MAX for modeling-level designs, Adobe Photoshop for textures, and Reason and Sound Forge for audio.

 While the freeware version was referred to by its English name internationally, the Dutch name was adopted by THQ as its official title.
 It was further stylized without a capital letter to become "de Blob".

-THQ noticed the game, was very impressed with the team's work and acquired the rights to the game.
-THQ handed over the game to Blue Tongue Entertainment and Helixe, with both companies developing their versions for different consoles.
+THQ acquired the rights to the game, then handed over the game to Blue Tongue Entertainment and Helixe, with both companies developing their versions for different consoles.

+The game had a marketing budget of $3 million.

 Five members of the original team later formed Ronimo Games.